Luerenbaum/Luerenbaum/README.md

 - 👋 Hi, I’m @Luerenbaum
-- 👀 I’m interested in almost everything related to PCs: developing & programming, server administration, and of course also computer games!
+- 👀 I’m interested in almost everything related to tech: hard- and software, developing & programming, server administration, and of course also computer games!
 - 🌱 I’m currently learning JavaScript React and building reactive web apps
 - 📫 How to reach me: leave me a message at hello@luerenbaum.com